wanna-bornb-disciplinant/toolnotes/README.md

 # Tool Notes & Guides 🛠️

-A curated collection of personal notes and guides on various tools and software.
+A curated collection of personal notes and guides on various tools and module.
 Written in Markdown for quick reference and sharing.

 ---

 ## 🌟 About

-This repository is a personal knowledge base for tool/software usage notes and step-by-step guides.
+This repository is a personal knowledge base for tool/module usage notes and step-by-step guides.
 The goal is to:
 - Avoid repeating "relearning" costs by documenting practical experiences
 - Provide concise, actionable guides instead of lengthy official docs
 - Share reliable solutions to common pitfalls